NunoSempere/Calibration_project/README.md

 If your data file is in a subfolder, you'd write "subfolder/name.txt" (without apostrophes).

 It then asks you whether you want to aggregate your data, that is, whether you want to interpret '60% to X' as '40% to not X' .

-Afterwards, it provides you with your Brier score and with a custom logarithmic score particularly meaningful for me because of it's relation to prediction markets.
+Afterwards, it prints your Brier score and with a custom logarithmic score particularly meaningful for me because of it's relation to prediction markets.

 ## Functionalities I want to add in the future and breaks in compatibilty: